mohaminemed/ABC-DFL/README.md

 ## 🧠 What is ABC-DFL?

-**ABC-DFL** (A Byzantine-Robust Clustered Decentralized Federated Learning Framework for Secure and Efficient EV Battery Data Management) is a framework designed to secure and scale federated learning across Electric Vehicles (EVs) and Charging Stations (CSs).
+**ABC-DFL** (A Byzantine-Robust Clustered Decentralized Federated Learning Framework for Secure and Efficient EV Battery Data Management) is a framework designed to securely and efficiently manage federated learning tasks across clustered dynamic networks of Electric Vehicles (EVs) and Charging Stations (CSs).
 It tackles **model poisoning attacks** using a robust decentralized aggregation mechanism.

 ---